 My only thought whenever I heard that name was RUN!
 As fast as you can!
-Needless to say I didn’t like my official name very much.
-But as I rarely had to use it I never worried about it so much.
+Needless to say, I didn’t like my official name very much.
+But as I rarely had to use it, I never worried about it so much.

 Who am I?

 Raised eyebrows on the other side of my car window.
-“Can you get out of the car a second please?”
+“Can you get out of the car a second, please?”
 My friends got slightly nervous by then, but I still had no clue as to what the problem could be.

 “Can you please explain to me why you have a different name on your licence than the one you just gave me?”
 The giggly atmosphere in the car suddenly dropped.
-The temperature rapidly plummeted to below zero and everyone was instantly sober.
+The temperature rapidly plummeted to below zero, and everyone was instantly sober.

-It was clear to me now that this was serious and I needed to address it before I would end up in an Australian prison for perjury!
+It was clear to me now that this was serious, and I needed to address it before I ended up in an Australian prison for perjury!
 Of course, my roepnaam was registered somewhere, right?!
 It had to be.
 On my birth certificate.
 For sure.

-No more roepnaam for you missy
+No more roepnaam for you, missy

 I had to jump through a ton of hoops to change the “false name” I had been using on official paperwork.
 From my employment contract to my rental agreement to my public transport card and everything in between.

-Good luck trying to explain to a government official how you by accident committed a crime by using a false name, that you actually didn’t know was a false name in the first place.
+Good luck trying to explain to a government official how you committed a crime by accident using a false name.
+And that you actually didn’t know it was a false name in the first place.
 What a joy!